 "I have.
 The hours are long and the work is heavy and sometimes dirty and wet, but I'm happy there.
 Probably as happy as I've ever been."
 "Not often good comes of one of those parachute mines.
 Some people call them landmines, but strictly those are the ones that blow you up when you step on them or a vehicle drives over them.
-Dudley had a parachute mine kill 10 people last November, then on the 12th just past another killed a further 5.
+Dudley had a parachute mine kill 10 people last November, then on the 12th just gone another killed a further 5.

-Didn't you say you were blasted by one of the damn things?"
+I think you said you were blasted by one of the damn things?"